 Add LazyLoad to your images

-LazyLoad is a process which serves only the images visible in the visitor's browser window.
+LazyLoad is a process that serves only the images visible in the visitor’s browser window.
 When they scroll down the other images begin to load,

-With LazyLoad you also save bandwidth loading less data.
+With LazyLoad you also save bandwidth by loading fewer data.
 Some users will not scroll down to the end of the page and it is not necessary to load all the images.

 Remove any widget or WordPress plugins you don’t use and you can improve your blog speed with a few milliseconds.